-- Preview Email Newsletter

 WASHINGTON, July 25 -- The CARIN Alliance has sent a letter to the U.S. Department of Health and Human Services, addressing recent Requests for Information (RFI) concerning health technology.
 In the letter, the organization expresses gratitude for the Administration's commitment to improved consumer access to health data.

-"We thank the Administration for the efforts made to advance consumer access to data and information," stated the CARIN Alliance, highlighting their mission of enabling easier more ST
+"We thank the Administration for the efforts made to advance consumer access to data and information," stated the CARIN Alliance, highlighting their mission of enabling easier access and exchange of digital health information more ST

 Charlotte Lozier Institute Opposes Changes to Mifepristone Regulations (10)